AI4Finance-Foundation/ElegantRL/docs/source/tutorial/finrl-podracer.rst

 In this section, we provide a tutorial of *generational evolution mechanism* with an ensemble method, to show ElegantRL's scalability on hundreds of computing nodes on a cloud platform, say, hundreds of GPUs.

-For detailed description, please check our recent paper, presented at 2nd ACM International Conference on AI in Finance (ICAIF'21): `FinRL-Podracer: High Performance and Scalable Deep Reinforcement Learning for Quantitative Finance <https://arxiv.org/abs/2111.05188>`_.
+For detailed description, please check our recent paper:

+`Zechu Li, Xiao-Yang Liu, Jiahao Zheng, Zhaoran Wang, Anwar Walid, and Jian Guo.
+FinRL-podracer: High performance and scalable deep reinforcement learning for quantitative finance.
+ACM International Conference on AI in Finance (ICAIF), 2021. <https://arxiv.org/abs/2111.05188>`_.

 The codes are available on `GitHub <https://github.com/AI4Finance-Foundation/FinRL_Podracer>`_.